How Much Are Silver Dollars Worth? - Eisenhower Dollar Value January 07 2016

 The silver coins can be identified by their lighter color (see copper-nickel vs silver).
 A simple way to determine whether your Ike is silver or copper-nickel is the tissue test, as demonstrated below.Simply place a facial tissue on top of your dollar coin and see whether the color that shines through is darker or lighter.
 The coin on the left is silver-clad, whereas the darker one on the right is copper-nickel.

 There is also one copper-nickel coin variety that commands a premium.
 The rare 1972 "Type 2" design variety with no mintmark is worth upwards of $30 in all conditions.
-Type 2 dollars are identified by the details of Earth on the reverse side.
-Next to the outline of Florida, there are no distinguishable islands.
+Type 2 dollars are identified by the details of Earth, above the eagle on the reverse side of the coin.
+Next to the outline of Florida there are no distinguishable islands on Type 2 Ikes.
 On the less valuable Type 1 and Type 2 1972 dollars, there are distinct islands in the Caribbean.
+No other years in the Eisenhower Dollar series besides the 1972 feature the rare Type 2 design.

-Note that the Type 2 design is rough and undefined, with a barely distinguishable outline of the east coast, while small dots/islands can be spotted off the coast of Florida on the Type 1 and Type 3 designs.
+The Type 2 design is rough and undefined, with a barely distinguishable outline of the east coast, while small dots/islands can be spotted off the coast of Florida on the Type 1 and Type 3 designs.
+This can be tough to spot, so make sure you're using a magnifying glass or a jeweler's loupe to be sure.

 Outside of the 1972 Type 2 and the silver Ikes, there are no real rarities within the series.
-Proof coins, with mirrored surfaces, are generally only worth a small premium.
+Proof coins, specially produced by the U.S. Mint with mirrored surfaces and sold to collectors, are generally only worth a small premium.

 Last updated 8/7/2018